How To Create To-Do Lists In WordPress

 Delete All To-Do Items Capability

-This allows the chosen capability to purge all the completed items.
+This enables the selected capability to purge all the completed items.

 Add Categories Capability

-Here you can permit the chosen capability to add new categories.
+Here you can permit the selected capability to add new categories.

 Import/Export

-Being able to import and export to-do list data can be useful.
-For example, you may decide to copy over data from one website to another, or store your data for backup or archiving purposes.
+Being able to import and export to-do list data can be very useful.
+For example, you may need to copy over data from one website to another, or store your data for backup or archiving purposes.

 To access this function, click on the ‘Import/Export’ tab in your plugin settings area …

-Use this section to easily import or export your data and plugin settings …
+Use this section to easily import or export your to-do list data and plugin settings …

 Exporting To-Do List Data

-This opens up a window allowing you to view or save your data in a plain text file (e.g. Notepad) to an internal or external storage medium …
+This opens up a new window allowing you to view or download your data in a plain text file (e.g. Notepad) to a storage device …

-As well as exporting list data from the ‘Import/Export’ section, you can also export data by going to your WordPress dashboard menu and selecting Tools > Export …
+As well as exporting data from the ‘Import/Export’ tab, you can also export data by going to your WordPress main menu and choosing Tools > Export …

-You can include to-do list data in a WordPress export file (in XML format), either by selecting ‘All content’ (includes everything – posts, pages, etc…), or just select ‘To-Do’ from the ‘Choose what to export’ section and click on the ‘Download Export File’ button to save your file to an internal or external hard drive…
+You can include to-do list data in a WordPress export file (in XML format), either by checking ‘All content’ (includes everything – posts, pages, etc…), or just select ‘To-Do’ from the ‘Choose what to export’ section and click the ‘Download Export File’ button to save your file to your hard drive…

 Importing To-Do List Data